NON-PROFIT and The Other Side of The Coin

 NON-PROFIT and the other side of the coin (or the first one?)

 After all, this is, in my opinion, the bottom line of their functioning.
 Helping clients is the reason and purpose of establishing a non-profit organization.
 The fact that they need external resources to fund these activities, and Salesforce is an excellent tool for keeping track of them, is essential but secondary.
-Some NPs only distribute the raised funds, but there is a large group of those NPs that use the money to fund various assistance or consulting programmes.
+Some NPs only distribute the raised funds, but there is a large group of those NPs that use the money to fund various assistance or consulting programs.
 In this article, I will focus on this aspect.

 On the one hand, there is the collection and management of donations in the form of financial or non-financial assistance and their use based on some parameters – you can manage that by the basic NON-PROFIT package.

-On the other hand, NPs use the donations for the different types of support that have come to them as external requests or queries (referred to as CASES in Salesforce):
+On the other hand, NPS use the donations for the different types of support that have come to them as external requests or queries (referred to as CASES in Salesforce):

 Examples of cases:

 - Send bag or pick up a bag (from donors);